reactjs/react-router-tutorial/lessons/10-clean-urls/README.md

 # Clean URLs with Browser History

 The URLs in our app right now are built on a hack: the hash.
-Its the default because it will always work, but there's a better way.
+It's the default because it will always work, but there's a better way.

 Modern browsers let JavaScript manipulate the URL without making an http